Janowoj/simple-components/README.md

 });

 3. Get the songsSlice to watch for the 'reset' action.

+// Whenever we call dispatch and we dispatch an action, that action object is sent to every reducer in the store, every Combined Reducer Function (not mini reducer functions).

+// To check what is dispatched when the click on the reset button:

+ resetMovie(state, action) {
+      console.log(action);
+      return [];
+    }

+// ... we receive in the console:
+{type: "movies/reset", payload: undefined}

+// Whenever the slice is created by Redux Toolkit, extraReducer property is going to be called automatically.

 4. Create a new, standalone reset action and get both slices to watch for it.